 A: They have one systemic heart that circulates blood round the body and two brachial hearts that pump it through each of the two gills.

-The systemic heart is inactive when the animal is doing what?
+The systemic heart is inactive when the

 A: Swimming and thus it tires quickly and prefers to crawl.